edamame-v/qut/README.md

-# QUT Notes
+# Notes Webpage
-Place for Sharing my QUT Degree Notes.
+The Branch for GH Pages Deployment.